jupyterhub/the-littlest-jupyterhub/README.rst

 ==================

 This project is currently in **pre-alpha**, and things will break all the time.
+There is no supported upgrade pathway, and security issues most likely exist.
 However, feedback at this time is extremely valuble, so you should still try it out!